-The diluted loss per share was not applicable as the exercise price of Warrants have exceeded the average market price of ordinary shares during the financial year.
+^{} The diluted loss per share was not applicable as the exercise price of the ICPS or Warrants B have exceeded the average market price of ordinary shares during the year.

 28. EMPLOYEE BENEFIT EXPENSES

 The employee benefit expenses recognised in profit or loss are as follows: